Mahdiazhari/ds-user-credit-project-defaulters/readme.md

-# User Credit Data: Segregating Customers into Defaulters vs Non-Defaulters to minimize credit risk
+# Customer Credit Data: Segregating Customers into Defaulters vs Non-Defaulters to minimize credit risk

 This project aims to analyze the credit card/borrowing behavior of Indonesian customers.